ethereum/execution-apis/src/engine/specification.md

 #### Specification

-1. The values `(headBlockHash, finalizedBlockHash)` of this method call map on the `POS_FORKCHOICE_UPDATED` event of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) and **MUST** be processed according to the specification defined in the EIP.
+1. The values `(forkchoiceState.headBlockHash, forkchoiceState.finalizedBlockHash)` of this method call map on the `POS_FORKCHOICE_UPDATED` event of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) and **MUST** be processed according to the specification defined in the EIP.

 2. All updates to the forkchoice resulting from this call **MUST** be made atomically.

-3. Client software **MUST** return `SYNCING` status if the payload identified by either the `headBlockHash` or the `finalizedBlockHash` is unknown or if the sync process is in progress.
-In the event that either the `headBlockHash` or the `finalizedBlockHash` is unknown, the client software **SHOULD** initiate the sync process.
+3. Client software **MUST** return `SYNCING` status if the payload identified by either the `forkchoiceState.headBlockHash` or the `forkchoiceState.finalizedBlockHash` is unknown or if the sync process is in progress.
+In the event that either the `forkchoiceState.headBlockHash` or the `forkchoiceState.finalizedBlockHash` is unknown, the client software **SHOULD** initiate the sync process.

-4. Client software **MUST** begin a payload build process building on top of `headBlockHash` if `payloadAttributes` is not `null` and the client is not `SYNCING`.
+4. Client software **MUST** begin a payload build process building on top of `forkchoiceState.headBlockHash` if `payloadAttributes` is not `null` and the client is not `SYNCING`.
 The build process is specified as:
   * The payload build process **MUST** be identified via `payloadId` where `payloadId` is defined as the hash of the block-production inputs, see [Hashing to `payloadId`](#hashing-to-payloadid).
   * Client software **MUST** set the payload field values according to the set of parameters passed into this method with exception of the `feeRecipient`.
 The prepared `ExecutionPayload` **MAY** deviate the `coinbase` field value from what is specified by the `feeRecipient` parameter.
   * Client software **SHOULD** build the initial version of the payload which has an empty transaction set.